magore/hp85disk/README.md

     * **Data bits: 8 Data bits NO parity**
     * **Flow control NONE**

+___

 ## Connecting to hp85disk interactive serial port
-  * Note: Use the same port name as with the flashing example
+  * Note: Use the port discovered in the previos section
+  * You will need the Python **pySerial** package documented in the previous steps
   * **python3  -m serial.tools.miniterm --parity N --rts 0 --dtr 0 /dev/ttyUSB0 115200**
+    * **serial.tools.miniterm** does not need a beginning directory path - when the package is installed Python knows where to look
     * Windows users can use the the standalone Python 3.7 from the Microsoft App store with Python package pySerial installed
     * Note: **serial.tools.miniterm** does **NOT work on Windows WSL Ubuntu** - yet so use the term script found in the hp85disk github main folder
   * For a help menu type **help**